The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-oop/1-encapsulation-factories-and-closure.md

 <summary><strong>Q: What about the last two lines in the example are NOT consistent or predictable?</strong></summary>

 You can modify the `friendsManager.friends` array either through the `addFriend()` method or by directly mutating the `friends` array.
 When modifying the array directly, there are no safeguards.
+- The `friends` array can be directly modified from the outside, which leads to uncontrolled additions like `friendsManager.friends.push(42)`.
+This results in an array that might have invalid data types, such as numbers and booleans mixed with strings, violating the intended structure of the friends list.
+- This unpredictability leads to bugs and confusion, as the integrity of the data inside `friendsManager` cannot be guaranteed.
+How to Make the Code More Consistent Using Closures:

 </details>

-A core tenet of encapsulation in OOP is to **hide data from being directly accessed**, like `friendsManager.friends`.
-If we are able to prevent `friendsManager.friends` from being accessed in any way outside of through the pre-defined methods `addFriend` and `printFriends`, we can be more confident in achieving predictable outcomes.
+A core tenet of encapsulation in OOP is to **restrict access to an object's internal data**, like `friendsManager.friends`.
+If we are able to ensure `friendsManager.friends` is only interacted with through the methods `addFriend` and `printFriends`, we can guarantee that our rules for adding new friends are enforced.

 ### Closures Let Us Hide Data